sDiegoMart/coralme/README.rst

 coralME was tested with the following package versions:

-- Python versions 3.7, 3.8, 3.9, or 3.10
+- Python versions 3.7, 3.8, 3.9, and 3.10
 - COBRApy version 0.25.0
-- GUROBIpy version 9.5.2 (no license required)
+- GUROBIpy version 9.5.2 (license is required)
-- Ubuntu 22.04 is recommended (gfortran is required)
+- Ubuntu 22.04 is recommended (libgfortran.so.5 is required to execute MINOS and quad MINOS)
-- Windows and MacOS users require to install `Gurobi`_ or `IBM CPLEX Optimizer <cplex_>`_.
+- Windows and MacOS users require to install `Gurobi`_ or `IBM CPLEX Optimizer <cplex_>`_

 .. refs
 .. _COBRAme: https://github.com/SBRG/cobrame